Manigance

 The heavy metal band Manigance was formed in France in 1995, with François Merle, Daniel Pouylau, and Didier Delsaux.
 Their first production was a six-track mini-album called Signe de vie, released by Brennus Music in 1997.
 This was followed by a studio album titled Ange ou démon, released by NTS in 2002.
 Manigance was awarded the honorary title of "Best French group 2003" by Hard Rock Magazine.
 The band continued to release new albums in 2004, 2006, 2011, 2014 and 2018.
 In March 2018 the band went on an extended European tour with the band Myrath.
 The current (2020) members of the band are Carine Pinto, François Merle, Lionel Vizerie, Stéphane Lacoude, and Patrick Soria.

-BIOGRAPHY
+Biography

 The beginnings (1995–2002)

 The band was formed in 1995 by guitarist François Merle (ex-Killers) and drummer Daniel Pouylau, joined by Didier Delsaux on vocals.
 Manigance is launched as a cover band that includes groups like Van Halen, Pretty Maids, Toto and Judas Priest.
 The musicians compose a few songs to make it their first demo (recorded with the means at hand in the basement of a friend's pavilion).
 They then contacted Alain Ricard, director of Brennus Music, and offered to release a six-track mini-album.
 In 1997, Signe de vie was released in a limited edition of 500 copies.